Book an Assembly Presentation

 Kick off Your Event with a Live Virtual Presentation!

-Sign up for a powerful and engaging live virtual presentation with a Terry Fox School Ambassador and inspire your students to be part of something bigger.
-This year marks the 45th Anniversary of Terry’s Marathon of Hope, and we’re inviting schools across the country to join the movement to “Finish It”.
+Sign up for a powerful and engaging live virtual presentation with a Terry Fox School Ambassador and moderator and inspire your students to be part of something bigger.
+This year marks the 45th Anniversary of Terry’s Marathon of Hope, and we’re inviting schools across the country to join the movement to “Finish It.”

-In addition to the core presentation, we offer an exciting lineup of live guest speakers, including cancer survivors, researchers, Fox family members, and other changemakers, who share personal stories that deepen the message of resilience, hope, and the urgent need to finish what Terry started.
+In addition to the core presentation, we offer an exciting lineup of live guest speakers (see below to view and book), including cancer survivors, researchers, Fox family members, and other changemakers, who share personal stories that deepen the message of resilience, hope, and the urgent need to finish what Terry started.

 Presentations are free of charge and suitable for all grade levels.
 In return, we encourage schools to honour Terry’s legacy by setting a bold and fun fundraising goal.